badlandz/badlandz-nvim-init.lua/README.md

 # BUGS

+There is no install guide, and .. like.. it's not even flaky yet...

 ## NIXOS
 Ok, not working in my nix build because I don't have python installed... the test below seemed to show, I don't have python on that box.
 Just a reminder to me that I need to document some of the prerequisites of this for each OS